Aayan-Kumar/Aayan-Kumar.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a first year CSE undergraduate student at MIT Manipal.
-I am interested in AI, machine learning.
+I am interested in AI and machine learning.
 I enjoy building projects from scratch and learning through hands-on practice.